Los Angeles area guide

-Some of these lesser known places in Los Angeles may give you a better idea of what the City of Angels has to offer
+Some of these lesser known places in Los Angeles may give you a better idea of what the City of Angels really has to offer

 Our favorite places to visit in Long Beach are the Aquarium of the Pacific, Shoreline Village, and Pike Street.
 The aquarium showcases wildlife throughout the Pacific, from the polar regions to the tropics.
 There are sea lions, penguins, sea otters, sharks, lorikeets you can feed, wading birds, and all manner of fish.
 And Shoreline Village is full of shops, food, and even live entertainment on the weekends.
 You can also take the Catalina Express boat from here to Catalina Island (see Catalina Island below).